 There is a partial answer to the first question.
-It is known that if the system Ax = b has no exact solution, and if I = J+1, then the vectors of the limit cycle lie on a sphere in J-dimensional space having the geometric least-squares solution at its center [55].
-This is not generally true for $I \neq J+1$, however.
+It is known that, if the system Ax = b has no exact solution, A has full rank, and I = J + 1, then the vectors of the limit cycle lie on a sphere in J-dimensional space having the geometric least-squares solution at its center [55].
+This is not generally true for $I \neq J + 1$, however.